apache/spark/docs/structured-streaming-programming-guide.md

 There are a few DataFrame/Dataset operations that are not supported with streaming DataFrames/Datasets.
 Some of them are as follows.

-- Multiple streaming aggregations (i.e. a chain of aggregations on a streaming DF) are not yet supported on streaming Datasets.

 - Limit and take the first N rows are not supported on streaming Datasets.

 - Distinct operations on streaming Datasets are not supported.

-- Deduplication operation is not supported after aggregation on a streaming Datasets.

 - Sorting operations are supported on streaming Datasets only after an aggregation and in Complete Output Mode.

 - Few types of outer joins on streaming Datasets are not supported.
 See the
   <a href="#support-matrix-for-joins-in-streaming-queries">support matrix in the Join Operations section</a>
   for more details.

+- Chaining multiple stateful operations on streaming Datasets is not supported with Update and Complete mode.
+  - In addition, below operations followed by other stateful operation is not supported in Append mode.
+    - stream-stream time interval join (inner/outer)
+    - flatMapGroupsWithState
+  - A known workaround is to split your streaming query into multiple queries having a single stateful operation per each query, and ensure end-to-end exactly once per query.
+Ensuring end-to-end exactly once for the last query is optional.

 In addition, there are some Dataset methods that will not work on streaming Datasets.
 They are actions that will immediately run queries and return results, which does not make sense on a streaming Dataset.
 Rather, those functionalities can be done by explicitly starting a streaming query (see the next section regarding that).